michal-januszkiewicz/meal_ordering_coordination_system/README.md

 1. Create database

-    1. Create a postgres db named as in database.yml or modify the file to use different db name or even change it to user sqlite if you wish.
+    1. Create a postgres db named as in database.yml or modify the file to use different db name or even change it to use sqlite if you wish.

     2. Run
         ```